-Bug 1430457 - Stop using -moz-border-top-colors for the lwtheme faux window border on Windows 7. r?jaws
+Bug 1430457 - Stop using -moz-border-top-colors for the lwtheme faux window border on Windows 7. r?jaws draft

 --- a/browser/themes/windows/browser-aero.css